christianacca/web-api-starter/docs/github-app-creation.md

 #### Required Information to Share

-1. **ServiceNow Ticket Number**
+1. **Product Ops Portal Request URL**
-   - The ticket number from the initial GitHub App creation request
+   - The URL from the initial GitHub App creation request
-   - This helps the App Admin Team track and reference the request
+   - This helps the App Admin Team open, track, and reference the request

 2. **Environment Name**
    - The environment for which this GitHub App was created